WordPress/wordpress-playground/packages/docs/site/docs/09-blueprints-api/03-data-format.md

 The `preferredVersions` property, unsurprisingly, declares the preferred of PHP and WordPress versions to use.
 It can contain the following properties:

 -   `php` (string): The preferred PHP version to use.
 Defaults to 'latest'.
 Only accepts major versions like "7.4" or "8.0".
 Minor versions like "7.4.1" are not supported.
 -   `wp` (string): The preferred WordPress version to use.
 Defaults to 'latest'.
-Only accepts major versions like "5.9" or "6.0".
-Minor versions like "5.9.1" are not supported.
+Only accepts major versions like "6.5".
+Minor versions like "6.5.1" are not supported.
+Note that only the latest three major releases are supported as well as `"nightly"` and `"beta"`.

 ## PHP extensions